 Low-Income Water and Solid Waste Credit

-Assistance with paying water/solid waste utility bills is available to those who own their home, are current on their bill, and meet income guidelines.
+Assistance with paying water/solid waste utility bills is available to those who own their home (are paying towards a mortgage), are current on their bill, and meet income guidelines listed on the application.

 The Storehouse works in cooperation with the Albuquerque Bernalillo County Water Utility Authority for the Low-Income Water and Solid Waste Credit (LIC) program.
 The application is available HERE.